 A mail merge is a capability of database software, word processors, and some e-mail programs.
 Mail merge takes a standard form e-mail and populates it with personal information, such as e-mail address, name, address, and phone number of the recipient.
-The resulting messages will be unique for each person in a database, CSV, or another source of structured data.
+The resulting messages will be unique for each person in a database, CSV (comma-separated values), or another source of structured data.

 Example of a mail merge

 For example, a standard mail merge form may look like the example below.
 In this example, each of the bracketed words (e.g., [address]) are the fields merged during the mail merge.

 [address] Dear [username], We would like to thank you [username] for purchasing our product.
 Sincerely, Some company